 - You need support for Linux

 Despite the rapid adoption of cloud-based collaboration platforms, there is still a place for their more traditional, premises-based counterparts.
-When combined with the expertise of an IT service provider, these solutions provide customization options for specialized requirements.
+When combined with the expertise of a Managed IT services provider, these solutions provide customization options for specialized requirements.

 Premise-based CCPs might be right for you if:

 - You have highly customizable requirements

 - You need hands-on physical security for your platform

 - You’ve already made the investment, and your requirements are stable

 You may want to consider cloud-based options if:

 - Your requirements are changing, or you need to grow

 Google Drive vs Dropbox vs OneDrive: Which Is Right For You?